 Though bulging discs and herniated discs are differing levels of disc damage within the spine, they often result in the same symptoms.
 If a nerve root is compressed by a damaged disc, the following bulging and herniated disc symptoms can occur:

-- Pain, local or radiating
+- Local or radiating pain

 - Numbness or tingling